johakim-azix/interactive-comment-section/README-template2.md

 - Solution URL: [Add solution URL here](https://your-solution-url.com)
 - Live Site URL: [Add live site URL here](https://your-live-site-url.com)

+## My process
+Default displayed comments are actually taken from local file data.json witch contain a bunch of comment and the current user.
+Comments aren't actually persited anywhere, instead the are store in an array, so you'll get back to default comments set once you refresh or close the window.

 ### Built with

 - HTML5
 - CSS custom properties
 - Flexbox